 - c.
-Tighten the captive screws securely. - Attach the stand to the right side of the thin client to use it in the horizontal orientation. - a.
-Lay the thin client down with the right side up and locate the two screw holes in the grid on the right side of the thin client. - b.
+Lay the thin client down with the right side up and locate the two screw holes in the grid on the right side of the thin client. - d.
 Position the stand over the side of the thin client and line up the captive screws in the stand with the screw holes in the thin client.

-- c.
-Tighten the captive screws securely. - 7.
-Reconnect the AC power cord and then turn the thin client on. - NOTE: Be sure that at least 10.2 centimeters (4 inches) of space on all sides of the thin client remain clear and free of obstructions. - 8.
+- e.
+Tighten the captive screws securely. - 6.
+Reconnect the AC power cord and then turn the thin client on. - NOTE: Be sure that at least 10.2 centimeters (4 inches) of space on all sides of the thin client remain clear and free of obstructions. - 7.
 Lock any security devices that were disengaged when the thin client cover or access panel was removed.